DFAR Amendment for Contractor Implementation

 Photo by Nicolas Foster

-Disruptive Technology Task Force Cases in 2023
+Disruptive Technology Strike Force Cases in 2023

-Half of the task force cases in the last year involved the attempted export of controlled semiconductors and microelectronics to Russia.
+Half of the strike force cases in the last year involved the attempted export of controlled semiconductors and microelectronics to Russia.
 Many of these included components for guided missile systems, Unmanned Aerial Vehicles (UAVs), components for weaponry, components used in cryptography, and nuclear weapons testing.

-Cases involving exports to Russia were accomplished by the task force in partnership with the interagency law enforcement group, Task Force KleptoCapture.
+Cases involving exports to Russia were accomplished by the strike force in partnership with the interagency law enforcement group, Task Force KleptoCapture.
 This group is comprised of agencies in the United States and its allies

 Three cases involved individuals attempting to procure controlled technologies for Iran or Iranian end users.
 These cases involved items and technologies associated with military products, aerospace, firefighting, UAV’s, and materials used for weapons of mass destruction.